mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/release-notes/index.md

 #### Features/Improvements

-- Add guidance on what to do when cluster deletion fails
+- Added information  on actions to take when cluster deletion fails
 - Allow default federated addon values to be overriden
 - Attaching clusters to Kommander is now considered GA
 - Updated Kubecost web urls